 - 2. Pour into a greased and floured 8-in. square baking dish.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Dust with confectioners' sugar.
 Yield: 9 servings.

 Reviews for Cocoa Cake